karol-design/BaseConverter/README.md

 - Improve parameter validation and error handling
 - Review the commenting and its completeness
 - Review used coding style convention (if correct and consistent)
+- Reduce number of data members in favour of passing data as parameters of class methods (?)

 ## Conventions:
 Google C++ Style Guide